vsoch/vsoch.github.io/_posts/2018/2018-02-01-learning-go.md

 )
 ```

-The folders "cmd" and "config" are nice organized folders that are for each of package `cmd` and `config`, and just happen to live with the package `salad`.
-In the same way that the top level folder is called salad and the package and main file are called salad, this is also the case with cmd and config.
+The folders "cmd" and "config" are nice organized folders that are for each of package `cmd` and `config`, and just happen to live with the package `salad` (see the file structure shown previously).
+In the same way that the top level folder is called `salad` and the package and main file are called salad, this is also the case with cmd and config.

 #### Strictness
-I was terribly sad to learn that Go doesn't like my four spaces over tab.
-When I format my data, the delimiter of choice is tab:
+I was terribly sad to learn that Go doesn't like my four spaces over a single tab.
+When I format my data, the delimiter of choice is tab.
+Here is how I formatted a file:

 ```
 go fmt salad.go
 ```

-I think I can live with this.
+I would bet you there are editors (or more properly, IDEs) that will do this automatically for you.
+I'm sticking with gedit and vim, I can't stand IDEs, but that's another story!
+I think I can live with using tabs.

 There are some other checks that are done that, while they ensure better programming, I feel like a lot of developers will just come up with hacks to silence them.
 For example:

 ```
 if color != "" {